windup/windup-openshift/README.md

 1. Test Docker is working: `$ docker run hello-world`

 For any issue related to installation, you can refer to [Docker documentation](https://docs.docker.com/install/linux/docker-ce/fedora/).
-### Install Docker for other OS
+#### Install Docker for other OS
-For any other platform you can follow the detailed instructions provided in the guide [Install Docker](https://docs.docker.com/install/) guide from Docker.
+For any other platform you can follow the detailed instructions provided in the [Install Docker](https://docs.docker.com/install/) guide from Docker.
 ### Create an account to Docker Hub
 You need an account on https://hub.docker.com in order to push your images and have them available in the [docker.io repository](https://docs.openshift.org/latest/architecture/core_concepts/builds_and_image_streams.html#important-terms).
 So sign up yourself to Docker Hub at https://hub.docker.com taking care that the Docker ID you choose will be the `<your_docker_id>` value in the next steps.